The Complete Guide to Wedding Stationery: What to Order and When

 Escort Cards or Seating Chart

 If you are planning on having arranged seating for your guests, you'll need some way to tell them where to sit.
-There are so many creative things you can do with these and I can help you with all of them!
-It can be anything from tented card sitting at a table, or flat cards that are arranged in a bed of flowers or you have a wall or table of multi colored envelopes with each name on them.
-The sky's the limit!
+Escort cards are the traditional route, and there are so many things you can do with them!
+Think tented cards lined up on a table, flat cards displayed in a bed of flowers, or even envelopes pinned to a wall, each holding a personal note or their table assignment.
+We can go as simple or as styled as you'd like.

 You can also skip the individual cards and have a seating chart made.
-These are typically either printed as a poster and framed or printed on foam board to sit in an easel.
-For large weddings I would recommend arranging these alphabetically, smaller weddings you can get away with displaying them by table.
+These are typically either printed as a poster and framed or printed on foam board to sit on an easel.
+For bigger weddings, I recommend listing guests alphabetically to keep things moving.
+For more intimate celebrations, organizing by table can feel a bit more relaxed.

-When to plan: - 2-4 weeks before.
+When to plan: 4 weeks before your wedding.
 Make sure your stationer has your project on their radar so they can get appropriate supplies, especially if you're doing a unique display.
-You'll need to have your final seating list to your stationer about 2 weeks ahead of your date.
+You'll need to have your final seating list and chart to your stationer about 2 weeks ahead of your date.

 SHOP ESCORT CARDS